AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 averaged and completely smoothed out in the respective longer

-scale, so that this radiation will move exactly in the classical
+scale, so that this radiation in the classical vacuum will move

-vacuum at the speed of light v = c.
-Photons of high-energy
+exactly at the speed of light v = c.
+However, photons of

-radiation ghowever, with a very short wavelength, they will be
+high-energy radiation g with a very short wavelength will be "more

-space-time metrics than low-energy photons.
-Such waves will move
+fine scale than low-energy photons.
+Such waves will travel along

-along a slightly undulating geodetic orbit, photons will in a
+a slightly undulating geodetic path, photons will in a sense

-sense "penetrate" the unevenness of the orbit, caused
+"intertwine" the unevenness of the path, caused by

-by subtle metric perturbations, and their effective velocity v ef will be slightly less
+subtle metric perturbations, and their effective velocity vef will be slightly less

 than c .
 Locally, such a photon travels a slightly longer